rootstrap/blog/content/Consumer Privacy Regulations CCPA and GDPR - Pablo Blanco.md

   on the other hand, CCPA penalties have no limit and are assessed per violation and number of affected consumers.
-- **Opt-in/Opt-out**: Under GDPR, businesses must have opt-in from consumers before collecting data, in the case of CCPA, consumers must opt-out of data collection.
+- **Opt-in/Opt-out**: Under GDPR, businesses must have opt-in from consumers before collecting data.
+In the case of CCPA, consumers must opt-out of data collection.
 - **Third-party data sales**: for GDPR businesses must have consent from customers before any third-party processing or sales its data, while the CCPA